tednotfred/tednotfred.github.io/_posts/2023-05-09-RAID-Levels.md

 ## FIVE

 RAID 5, is considered the most secure and is probably the most common RAID implementation.
 It combines striping and parity to provide a fast and reliable setup.
-Such a configuration gives the user storage usability as with RAID 1 and the performance efficiency of RAID 0.
+Such a configuration gives the user storage usability as with *RAID 1* and the performance efficiency of *RAID 0* .

 This type of RAID requires at least three hard drives (and at most, 16).
 Data is divided into data strips and distributed across different disks in the array.